Extroos/CraftCommand/SECURITY.md

 We take the security of our project seriously.
 If you find any vulnerability, please report it directly to the maintainers.

 1.  **Do not create a public issue** for security vulnerabilities.
-2. Email `security@craftcommand.io` (or verify contact on GitHub profile) with details.
+2.  verify contact on GitHub profile with details.
 3. We will respond within 48 hours.

 Thank you for helping keep the community safe.